Crispy Greek Zucchini Fries (With Tempura Batter)

 Eat them chunky or eat them skinny, perhaps with a little salt and dried oregano sprinkled over the top.
 You could even add a light sprinkle of feta cheese.

-For something a little different, try serving with a dish of this easy lemon butter sauce.
+For something a little different, try serving with a dish of either this easy lemon butter sauce, or this Spanish romesco sauce.

 They’re perfect for sharing as an appetizer, or meze style as part of a bigger spread.
 Alternatively, serve them as a side dish with a meat, fish or vegetarian main.